-A trio of light installations will illuminate key Sefton landmarks next month as part of celebrations for Borough of Culture 2020.
+A trio of light installations will illuminate key Sefton landmarks this week as part of celebrations for Borough of Culture 2020.

 Waterloo and Bootle Town Halls and The Atkinson in Southport will become giant canvasses as A Nightingale’s Song unfolds over three consecutive nights from March 13-15.

 The trilogy of chapters will weave together into a unique narrative that connects the coastal towns and their people together.

 A Nightingale’s Song comes from Illuminos, which also created a stunning light extravaganza for Wirral’s Borough of Culture year.

 The company’s Rob Vale explains: “Working with local experts and knowledge, the projections are anchored through following the journey of the Natterjack Toad - the endangered amphibian who lives in the Sefton dunes.